crisperdue/practical-logic/README.md

 and tools.

 The material here started with exactly the tar file referenced on Harrison's resource page https://www.cl.cam.ac.uk/~jrh13/atp/index.html.
-It has been updated to work with much more recent versions of OCaml and OCaml tools, some of the supporting functionality has been extended, and minor errors have been corrected.
+It has been updated slightly to work with much more recent versions of OCaml and OCaml tools, some of the supporting functionality has been extended, and minor errors have been corrected.
+The instructions here for installing and setting up OCaml and tools are new.

 To set up OCaml for use with this repository, get a version of OCaml 4.x.
 This has been tested with version 4.10.0, installed with OPAM in a Unix (Mac OS) environment using